fherwig/ASTR404_24/Assigned_Reading.md

 * Not for the quiz but for homework 1 coming soon: review `/user/scratch14_outreach/ASTR404_W24/notebooks/Star_explore_MESA.ipynb` (make a copy); this notebook is also in this repo in the notebooks folder

+#### For Friday Feb 2
+Reading for Friday is about the main nuclear burning stages: H burning, He burning, C, Ne, O and Si burning.
+A reasonably short account is given for each burning stage in the textbook by Maeder which is in our Resources file and available online.
+Read the following sections and be prepared to summarize each burning stage and its key reactions briefly, verbally.
+You do not need to memorize any of the $\epsilon$ energy generation formulae but you may want to look for the temperature dependence (exponents) and how they are different for different burning stages.
+These temperature exponents express how sensitive the nuclear energy generation rate is to changes in the temperature.
+* 25.1.1 The pp Chains
+* 25.1.3 The CNO Cycles
+* 26.1 Helium Burning
+* 28.1 Nuclear Reactions in the Advanced Phases
+* 28.2.1 Toward the “Onion Skin” Model